 Inner Detector Support

-Design Documentation

 IDS Design document draft issued late February for internal comment.
 Missing figures, and detailed ‘composite’ analysis at time of issue.
 Completed work on full-composite analysis of the Transition Cone—submitted to E-Room for comment.
 Figures from this document will be integrated into the IDS design document in April for submission to C-AD for formal review.